Contents Home

 Zachariaßen Geizkhoflers schreiben vom 11. dits p. ferttigung aines bevelchs wegen 24 fl., damit sein gegenhandler Mattheß Peugl ain väßl mitt allerlai selzamen büchern, sio zu Augspurg arrestiert gewest, au gelöst und weilandt Hannßen Poppen uberschickht, ligt da ex.

-[These two records refer to the book acquisition from Augsburg of the year (15)99, and provide another 24 florins to Geizkofler, presumably for his counterpart Matthes Peugl.
+[These two records refer to the book acquisition from Augsburg in the year (15)99, and provide another 24 florins to Geizkofler, presumably for his counterpart Matthes Peugl.
 The books are described as being 'unusual'.
 They had been sent to the late Hans Popp, a famous courtier of Rudolf.]

 [An entry in the Geizkofler family archive in Ludwigsburg further explains that, instead of 500 Taler, Carl Widemann had been paid 600 florins].